casdoor/casdoor-website/docs/products/order.md

 ## Viewing Orders

 Navigate to the Orders page to view all purchases.
+Regular users see only their own orders, while administrators can view all orders in their organization or across all organizations when the default organization is selected.

+The order list includes a **Products** column showing all items in each order.
+For orders with multiple products, each product appears as a separate line with a link to its details.
+The **Payment** column links directly to the associated payment record for tracking transaction status.

-The order list includes a **Payment** column that links directly to the associated payment record, making it easy to track payment status and details.
-You can search orders by payment name, filter by state, and sort by various fields to find specific transactions.
+You can search orders by payment name, product name, user, or other fields.
+Filtering by state and sorting by various columns helps locate specific transactions quickly.

-When viewing orders as an administrator with the default organization selected in Casdoor, you'll see orders from all organizations in your instance.
-This gives you a comprehensive view of all transactions across your system.
-Switching to a specific organization filters the list to show only that organization's orders.

 ## Managing Orders

 Click on an order to view or edit its details.
+The order editor displays the products in a multi-select dropdown, allowing you to add or remove items from the order.
+When you modify the product list, the system automatically recalculates the total price based on the stored product information snapshots.

-You can update the order state, add messages, or modify duration settings.
-The product reference ensures you always see current product information.
+You can also update the order state, add messages, or modify duration settings.
+The product snapshots preserve historical pricing even if current product prices have changed.